 Equipping Your Agent with a Wallet

-For agents to pay autonomously, they need a wallet identity.
+For agents to pay autonomously, they need a wallet.
 The simplest approach:

 # Generate a new wallet (or use an existing private key)